Outage Performance and Novel Loss Function for an ML-Assisted Resource Allocation: An Exact Analytical Framework: APPENDIX

-To prove this theorem, we define the resource allocation event $\mathtt{E}_{r}$, which takes two forms.
-The first is when $i < \left|\mathcal{R}\right|$, i.e., when the number of available resources to select from is greater than 0:

-The second is when $i = \left|\mathcal{R}\right|$, i.e., when there are no extra resources available, in which case the predictor's prediction is ignored:
+To prove this theorem {for $\mathtt{Case~1}$,} we define the resource allocation event $\mathtt{E}_{i}$, {shown in \eqref{eq:theorem_1_union} at the top of the next page.} This takes two forms.
+The first is when $i < \left|\mathcal{R}\right|$, i.e., when the number of available resources to select from is greater than 0.
+The second is when $i = \left|\mathcal{R}\right|$, i.e., when there are no extra resources available, in which case the predictor's prediction is ignored.

-This allows us to define the following event that corresponds to the simultaneous occurrence of resource outage and resource allocation:
+This allows us to define the following event that corresponds to the simultaneous occurrence of resource outage and resource allocation: {

-Thus, for the greedy resource allocation strategy, the outage probability of the system~\eqref{eq:main_outage_expression} is given by the probability of the union over all possible events, $\widehat{\mathtt{E}}_{i}$:
+} Thus, for the greedy resource allocation strategy, the outage probability of the system~\eqref{eq:main_outage_expression} is given by the probability of the union over all possible events, $\widehat{\mathtt{E}}_{i}$:

 We now prove \eqref{eq:infinite_outage_prob}, the outage probability for an infinite resource system.
 For this, see~\eqref{eq:infiniteproof1},~\eqref{eq:infiniteproof2} and~\eqref{eq:infiniteproof3}, shown at the top of the next page.